KQM-git/HSRNews/archive/1420.md

 ### Game Updates and Improvements Overview

+■2026/09/02

+- Fixes an issue in the "Furbobocom" - "Press Affairs" gameplay where progress became abnormal when talking to the furbos under certain circumstances.

 ■2026/08/28

 - Fixes an issue where the game screen may abnormally turn black under certain circumstances after completing a stage with a Support character in the lineup.